deyirao/codewars/README.md

 # codewars
- A collection of solution for problems from codewars.com
+ A collection of solutions for problems from Codewars.